 7. The Trust of the Church

-When baptismal candidates are trained by their elders to give a Christ-centered public testimony that makes the gospel clear, the congregation has even more reason to trust that the elders are leading the way in making disciples and training each of them to proclaim the gospel.
+When elders train baptismal candidates to give a Christ-centered public testimony that makes the gospel clear, the congregation has even more reason to trust that the elders are leading the way in making disciples and training each of them to proclaim the gospel.
 Current members are also given more reason to trust that the elders are acting as responsible shepherds by guarding the front door into the flock so that, as far as humanly possible, only genuinely repentant Christians who understand and obey the gospel are admitted into the church’s membership.

 In baptism, we see the cleansing, life-giving power of the gospel, in a living emblem.
 We see Christian regeneration dramatized.
-We see our union with Christ symbolized.
+Our union with Christ is symbolized.
 We see the cross of discipleship re-enacted based on the authority of Christ Himself.
 Shouldn’t we want to see more episodes of that drama in regular syndication as part of our local gatherings?
 After all, if the church doesn’t give baptism a slot in its primetime, then who in the world will?